/* Scenario metadata

 "Five Golf Hotel, Chicago, roger.
 Hold as published at SIKES intersection, left turns, maintain five thousand.
 Expect further clearance time zero-three-zero-zero Zulu."

 You fly to SIKES.
 You enter the hold.
-For twelve minutes you fly racetracks in IMC on the SAM while you think.
+For twelve minutes you fly racetracks in IMC on the SAM while you think it through.
+The picture has not changed: Burlington sits at 300 and 1 with your name on it, DuPage sits at 900 and 4 thirty-some miles behind your left shoulder, and every racetrack is two more minutes of scan.
 Connie watches you, calm but unreadable.

 Connie picks up the card.
 "Okay.
 Um.
 Fuel selector."